yanghoon/slim-flow/tools/.envs.2/README.md

-# Docker Compose Environment Config
+# Docker Compose Multi Environment Config

+When deploy containers using Docker Compose, Each environment has some specific configurations and share many parts.
+(like images, variables, ports, volumes, ...)

+Repeats make hard to maintain compose files.
+So this project show patterns for them.

 The requirements for managing Docker Compose configurations by environment are as follows: